sebv/istio-wiki/Istio-Performance-oriented-setup-FAQ.md

 - Make sure the images used are not the `_debug` images (use `istioctl kube-inject --debug=false`)

-- Check the ingress images
+- Check the ingress image

 - Remove `-v 2`